 - where the disclosure is required by law, for example to government agencies and regulatory bodies as part of our statutory obligations, or for law enforcement purposes.

 Noah’s Rule may use third party service providers to maintain some of our data systems and provide auxiliary services.
-We require any party that has access to personal information to conform to our privacy standards.
+We require any party that has access to personal information to conform to our privacy standards, and be subject to comparable privacy regulation in their jurisdiction.

 Noah’s Rule will only use personal information obtained for the provision of financial services, for the secondary purpose of direct marketing where: